NVIDIA/NVFlare/examples/brats18/README.md

 - The TC describes the bulk of the tumor, which is what is typically resected.
 The TC entails the ET, as well as the necrotic (fluid-filled) and the non-enhancing (solid) parts of the tumor.
 - The WT describes the complete extent of the disease, as it entails the TC and the peritumoral edema (ED), which is typically depicted by hyper-intense signal in FLAIR.

 To run this example, please make sure you have downloaded BraTS 2018 data, which can be obtained from [Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018](https://www.med.upenn.edu/sbia/brats2018/data.html) [2-6].
-Please download the data to (./dataset_brats18/dataset)[./dataset_brats18/dataset].
+Please download the data to [./dataset_brats18/dataset](./dataset_brats18/dataset).
 It should result in a sub-folder `./dataset_brats18/dataset/training`.
-The experiments will use the data split in (./dataset_brats18/datalist)[./dataset_brats18/datalist] to simulate each client having different data distributions.
+In this example, we split BraTS18 dataset into [4 subsets](./dataset_brats18/datalist) for 4 clients.
+Each client requires at least a 12 GB GPU to run.
 ### Differential Privacy (DP)
 [Differential Privacy (DP)](https://arxiv.org/abs/1910.00962) [7] is method for ensuring that Federated Learning (FL) preserves privacy by obfuscating the model updates sent from clients to the central server.
 This example shows the usage of a MONAI-based trainer for medical image applications with NVFlare, as well as the usage of DP filters in your FL training.
 DP is added as a filter in `config_fed_client.json`.
 Here, we use the "Sparse Vector Technique", i.e. the [SVTPrivacy](https://nvidia.github.io/NVFlare/apidocs/nvflare.app_common.filters.html#nvflare.app_common.filters.svt_privacy.SVTPrivacy) protocol, as utilized in [Li et al. 2019](https://arxiv.org/abs/1910.00962) [7] (see [Lyu et al. 2016](https://arxiv.org/abs/1603.01699) [8] for more information).

-[Li et al. 2019](https://arxiv.org/abs/1910.00962) [7] split BraTS18 dataset into 13 datasets for 13 clients.
-Each client requires at least a 12 GB GPU to run.
-Thus, we need 13 12 GB GPUs to reproduce the results shown [here](https://arxiv.org/abs/1910.00962) [7]

-In this readme, we will first go through the process of running 2 clients for users to try it when GPU resources are limited.
-Then we will show the training results for 13 clients, which follows the same settings in the original [paper](https://arxiv.org/abs/1910.00962) [7].

 ## (Optional) 1.
 Set up a virtual environment
 ```